 When we see our dreams, we can work towards making them a reality.

 If you have slipped up on some of your goals lately, you are not alone.
 We all mess up sometimes.
 I have.
-While taking steps towards my goals, I know I can improve.
-My progress is incremental, which can be discouraging.
+At times, my progress is incremental, which can be discouraging.
 Nonetheless, what we do after slip ups is crucial.
-As we teach our children, “mistakes happen; it’s what we learn from them that’s important”.
+Let’s remember what we teach our children, “mistakes happen; it’s what we learn from them that’s important”.

 Setbacks along a goal path should be a learning experience.
-What led us to stray from continued progress?
-Was it lack of organization, interruptions, excuses, a less than ideal attitude or shift in priorities?
-Identify the issue(s) and learn how to not get bumped off track again.
+Pay attention to what led you to stray from continued progress.
+Was it lack of organization, interruptions, excuses, a less than ideal attitude, or shift in priorities?
+Identify the issue(s) and learn how to get back on track again.

 Working on goals, we need to allow for off moments or days.
 Things happen, plans change and we make mistakes.
 That’s life.
 But just because life happens doesn’t mean we should give up or lose hope on well thought-out goals.
 Determine to push on, stay positive and learn from the past to improve the future.